T-4lbi53/mnist-digit-recognizer/README.md

     Matrix shapes: careful alignment is critical in NumPy (use .T wisely!)

-!!(well this is what ghat-gpt told me -_-, its not too nice. but this is not so hard just go whatch a yt video or reas somewere for this)
+!!(well this is what chat-gpt told me -_-, its not too nice. but this is not so hard just go whatch a yt video or reas somewere for this)

 And finally Update parameters:
 Here the network is optimizing its weights and biases to "learn"